DimitriBarronmore/cyf-arenas/README.md

 Arenas behave mostly like the original, with two notable exceptions:

 **1.)** Arena.MoveAndResize and Arena.MoveToAndResize no longer exist.
-	**Note:** This is because you can simply use Arena.Move/Arena.MoveTo and Arena.Resize one after another, and with the addition of rotation following this convention seems impractical.
+This is because you can simply use Arena.Move/Arena.MoveTo and Arena.Resize one after another, and with the addition of rotation following this convention seems impractical.

 **2.)** Arena.ResizeImmediate no longer exists.
 Instead, Arena.Resize takes an optional third true / false argument which tells it whether to resize immediately.